 Volunteers have to be at least 10 years old with a chaperone who is 18 years or older in order to help out in our facility, 16 years old without a chaperone.
 We also now have a "Family Night" or a "Family Day" for families with children ages 5-9 years old.

-Closed toe shoes are REQUIRED to help out in our facility.
+Closed toe AND closed heel shoes are REQUIRED to help out in our facility.
 Please wear appropriate length shorts that are not too revealing.
 Also, no see through shirts, spaghetti straps, or crop tops, please.

 What type of volunteer are you?

 Individual: Simply sign up for an available shift on the calendar.